-Any new public water supply well for the District or environs must be drilled and constructed in accordance with the regulations and requirements of the Nevada Division of Water Resources and the Bureau of Health Protection Services.
+Any new public water supply well for the District or surrounding area must be drilled and constructed in accordance with the regulations and requirements of the NDWR and the Bureau of Safe Drinking Water.
 The location for any new water supply well will be reviewed by the Wellhead Protection Team with respect to the guidelines for all of the WHPP elements.
-All new wells will be incorporated into this plan and best management practices implemented to insure that the well is safe from the risk of contamination.
+All new wells will be incorporated into this plan and best management practices implemented to ensure that the well is safe from the risk of contamination.